wiaidp/R-package-SSA-Predictor/README.md

 \####

-Why Zero-Crossings (Sign Changes) Matter
+Why Zero-Crossings (Sign Changes) Matter:

 In many applications, zero-crossings serve as markers of significant events, triggering decisions or interventions by analysts, decision-makers, or market participants.